Slide background

 What is family and divorce mediation?

-Family and divorce mediation is a process in which the mediator, a neutral third party who has no decision making power, facilitates the negotiations between families and couples getting divorced with the object of getting them back to speaking terms and helping them to make their own decisions on some or all of the issues involved and, if possible, to reach a mutually satisfactory agreement that recognises the needs and interests of all the family members.
+Family and divorce mediation is a process in which the mediator, a neutral third party who has no decision making power, facilitates the negotiations between families and couples getting divorced with the object of helping them to make their own decisions on some or all of the issues involved and to reach a mutually satisfactory agreement that recognises the needs and interests of all the family members.

 What is the difference between an opposed divorce and an unopposed divorce?

-An opposed divorce is when parties disagree on the terms of their divorce.
-They are more complex and time-consuming.
+• Opposed Divorce: This occurs when the parties cannot agree on the terms of their divorce settlement.
+These cases are typically more complex and time-consuming.

 Will I need an attorney during mediation?

-If you and your spouse are comfortable completing the mediation and agreeing on parenting arrangements for children, child maintenance, equitable distribution of assets and liabilities, and spousal maintenance you will not need an attorney during the mediation.
+If you and your spouse are comfortable completing the mediation and agreeing on parenting arrangements for children, child maintenance, fair division of assets and debts, and spousal maintenance, you will not need an attorney during the mediation.
 However, it's important to note that a mediator does not provide legal advice or legal representation.
-It's always advisable to consult with an attorney to review the terms of your mediated agreement and ensure that they align with your best interests.
+It's always advisable to consult with an attorney to review the terms of your mediated agreement to ensure that they align with your best interests.

-Following a successful mediation, if all divorce-related issues are resolved, you can move forward with an uncontested divorce.
-This process will require the assistance of an attorney to draft, issue, serve, or file the necessary legal paperwork and finalise your divorce.
+Following a successful mediation, if all divorce-related issues are resolved, you can move forward with an unopposed divorce.
+This process will require the assistance of an attorney to draft, issue, serve, and file the necessary legal paperwork and finalize your divorce.

 Is my divorce final after mediation?